Roman Catholic

 In 1923, during the first famine in Russian Ukraine, as the head of the local branch of the „Enlightenment” organization, initiated a protest against the deliberate destruction of the Ukrainian nation by Soviet Russia.

-After the end of military hostitilies of the II World War, started by German and Russian invasion of Poland in 09.1939 — after German defeat and start in 1944 of another Russian occupation — active opponent of a group preparing incorporation of the Greek Catholic Church into Russian Orthodoxy (known as „initiative group” that finally managed to bring a formal dissolution of Greek Catholic Church by the Russians and its incorporation into Russian Orthodox Church on 08—10.03.1946 during so‑called Lviv pseudo–council).
+After the end of military hostitilies of the World War II, started by German and Russian invasion of Poland in 09.1939 — after German defeat and start in 1944 of another Russian occupation — active opponent of a group preparing incorporation of the Greek Catholic Church into Russian Orthodoxy (known as „initiative group” that finally managed to bring a formal dissolution of Greek Catholic Church by the Russians and its incorporation into Russian Orthodox Church on 08‐10.03.1946 during so‐called Lviv pseudo–council).

-Accused of among others that „while living in Rava–Ruska […] publish two books in 1937 [(„Christian education of the youth” and „Teaching the candidates to Marys' Teams”)] nationalist in nature, slandering the Soviet Russian state, the Communist party and life in Soviet Russia.
+Accused of among others that „while living in Rava–Ruska […] publish two books in 1937 [i.e. «Christian education of the youth» and «Teaching the candidates to Marys' Teams»] nationalist in nature, slandering the Soviet Russian state, the Communist party and life in Soviet Russia.
+And in 10.1945 during the search of his premises two anti–Russian and nationalistic book, printed in 1942 and 1942, were found”.

 There perished.